Disappearance of Tony Jones: Disappearance

-At the time of his disappearance, Tony Jones, a native of Perth, Western Australia, was in the last stages of a six-month working holiday around Australia.
-After quick visits to Adelaide, Melbourne, Canberra, and Sydney, he settled for several months in Brisbane before finally setting off on the homeward leg of the journey with his brother Tim Jones.
+At the time of his disappearance, Tony Jones, a native of Perth, was in the last stages of a six-month working holiday around Australia.
+After quick visits to Adelaide, Melbourne, Canberra and Sydney, he settled for several months in Brisbane before finally setting off on the homeward leg of the journey with his brother Tim.
 For three weeks, Jones hitchhiked while his brother rode a bicycle.
 They communicated by phoning relatives and leaving messages for each other.
-Along the way, they met up briefly at Mackay and Airlie Beach and spent a week together in Townsville, Queensland, where they shared a caravan with two fellow travelers at the Sun City Caravan Park in Rosslea.
+Along the way, they met up briefly at Mackay and Airlie Beach and spent a week together in Townsville, where they shared a caravan with two fellow travelers at the Sun City Caravan Park in Rosslea.

-When Tim Jones began the 900 km bike ride out west to Mount Isa, Jones set off alone on 28 October 1982 for a side trip to Cairns.
-When he arrived back in Townsville on 3 November 1982, he telephoned his family and girlfriend in Perth.
+On 28 October 1982, after Tim began the 900 km bike ride out west to Mount Isa, Jones set off alone for a side trip to Cairns.
+When he arrived back in Townsville on 3 November, he telephoned his family and girlfriend in Perth.
 He was surprised to learn that Tim had already reached Mount Isa, and learned that his mother had just topped up his bank account with $150 that was to be shared with Tim.
-Jones made no more phone calls and did not use his bank account again and never made it to Mount Isa.
+Jones made no more phone calls and did not use his bank account again.
+He never reached Mount Isa.